Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Bone radiography is a way to take pictures of bones.
-A low dose of radiation (x-rays) is passed through the body, producing images of the bones on a piece of film.
+A bone X-ray is a way to take pictures of bones.
+It may also be called bone radiography.
+In this test, a low dose of radiation is passed through the body, producing digital images of the bones or images on a piece of film.

-Find and assess fractures (breaks or chips in the bones).
+Find breaks or chips (fractures) in the bones

-Ensure that a fracture has been properly set for healing, or make sure that a fracture has healed properly.
+Make sure that a fracture has been properly set for healing, or make sure that a fracture has healed properly

-Plan surgery on the spine and joints, or assess the results of this surgery.
+Plan surgery on the spine and joints, or check the results of this surgery

-You may be asked to change into a hospital gown.
-(This depends on the area of your body being examined.)
+You may be asked to change into a hospital gown (depending on the area of your body being examined)

-Tell the technologist if there is any possibility that you are pregnant.
+Tell the technologist if there is any chance that you are pregnant.

 Certain parts of your body, such as your reproductive organs, may be shielded to protect them from radiation.

-You will need to remain still while the x-rays are being taken.
-Pillow and foam pads may be used to help you stay in position.
+You will need to remain still while the X-rays are being taken.
+Pillows and foam pads may be used to help you stay in position.

-You may be asked to hold your breath for 10 to 25 seconds at a time.
+You may be asked to hold your breath for a few seconds at a time.

 You may need to hold several positions so that more than one view may be taken.

-Your healthcare provider can discuss the risks of radiography with you.
-In most cases, the benefits of bone radiography far outweigh the risks.
+Your healthcare provider can discuss the risks of X-rays with you.
+In most cases, the benefits of bone X-ray far outweigh the risks.